 As odd as it is that the Turtle Beach Recon 200 has a battery at all, it gets decent life out of a single charge.
 In our testing, the headset lasted just shy of 16 and a half hours of consistent playback with a fully charged battery.
 You might get better results, too—our testing happens with a consistent output of 75dB, which is louder than many people listen.
 It’s not an incredible battery capacity, but hardly worth complaining about.
 Plenty of wireless options do worse, though more than a few support 3.5mm audio when the battery dies.

-Gaming with the Turtle Beach Recon 200
+Is the Turtle Beach Recon 200 good for gaming?

 Gaming with the Turtle Beach Recon 200 was about as straightforward as possible.
 A 3.5mm headset needs next to no setup—just plug it in and it works.
 Despite that, there are separate positions on the power switch for the PlayStation 4 and Xbox One, likely related to the headset’s support for Microsoft’s Windows Sonic surround sound.
 On PC, it’s something just about any stereo headset can use, but on Xbox One it requires a little more tailoring.
 Windows Sonic works well enough, though it’s a subtler surround sound complement than most other standards.

 Playing games like Risk of Rain 2, Halo 2 Remastered, and League of Legends on PC worked well.
-Even with Windows Sonic turned off, the Turtle Beach Recon 200 performed well with decent stereo soundstage, which gives enough directionality for less competitively minded gamers.
+Even with Windows Sonic turned off, the Turtle Beach Recon 200 performed well with a decent stereo soundstage, which gives enough directionality for less competitive gamers.
 Surround sound won’t make you better at a game, after all—it just offers a little more information than you otherwise get from the audio.
 On PlayStation 4, there’s no surround sound option at all, and I never felt the experience was in any way deficient.

 How does the Turtle Beach Recon 200 sound?